(December 7, 2007, 2pm)

 More than 1,400 students, staff and faculty, and alumni voted on-line for the new mascot.
 With a little more than 32 percent of the vote, the Catahoula won over the four other choices of Explorers, Fire Ants, Squirrels, or Mudcats.

-Now that Skeeter is the official mascot, he will be making regular appearances at home games, said Rick DelaHaya, Director of External Relations.
+Now that Skeeter is the official mascot, he will be making regular appearances at home games, said Rick DelaHaya, Director of Marketing & Communication.
 "We are going to enroll him in obedience class and also train students as handlers," said DelaHaya.
 "He is such a sweet dog and everyone has just gone crazy over him.
 He really is a good fit for the College."

 The Catahoula Leopard Dog, often called the Catahoula Hound, is the official state dog of Louisiana.
 It is the only breed of dog native to the state and is a cross between a breed of domestic dogs raised by the Indians of the Catahoula Lake region and the Spanish "war dog" that came to Louisiana in the 16th century.
 The Catahoula Leopard Dog has a spotted coat and webbed feet and makes an excellent pet, guard dog and hunting dog.